How to Install WPS Office on Fedora 44

 Resolve the Current WPS Office RPM URL

-The WPS download page exposes current Linux package metadata through an encoded JSON endpoint.
-This command sequence uses curl command in Linux and grep command in Linux with examples patterns to extract the live RPM URL and filename without hardcoding an old package version.
+The WPS Linux download page exposes current package metadata through an encoded JSON endpoint.
+Fedora includes Python 3, which can parse that metadata directly and extract the live RPM URL without hardcoding an old package version.

 cd ~/Downloads